smartheim/core/readme.md

    Find it on the [releases page](https://github.com/openhab-nodes/core/releases).
 2. Your operating system may prevent the use of "system" ports (ports below 1024).
    If you want port 80 and port 443, add the NET_BINDSERVICE capability on Linux / Mac OS like so:
-   `sudo setcap CAP_NET_BIND_SERVICE=+eip ./ohx-core`
+   `sudo setcap CAP_NET_BIND_SERVICE=+eip ./ohx-serve`
-3. Start the `ohx-auth`, `ohx-core`, `ohx-ruleengine` binaries.
+3. Start the `ohx-core`, `ohx-auth`, `ohx-serve`, `ohx-ruleengine` binaries.
+   You must start `ohx-core`, all other binaries provide additional features.
+   Check the architecture section below to get to know more.
+   You might want to start via `sh start.sh` on the command line.

-   - Call `ohx-core -h` to print a list of command line options to adjust OHX's behaviour.
+Call `ohx-core -h` or any other binary to print a list of command line options to adjust OHX's behaviour.
-   - Without `ohx-auth` you will not be able to login via the command line utility or the *Setup & Maintenance* Web UI.
-   - Without `ohx-ruleengine` scripts and rules are not enabled, but Addon interconnection does work.
+ Each binary has its own unique command line flags.
+Check the individual readmes.

-4. You can start additional Addons without using software containers as well.
+> You can start additional Addons without using software containers as well.
    Installing Addons via the *Setup & Maintenance* Web UI is not possible and security and resource related restrictions cannot be enforced however.